Charlie White (figure skater)

 Charles Allen White Jr. (born October 24, 1987) is an American former competitive ice dancer.
 With partner Meryl Davis, he is the 2014 Olympic Champion, the 2010 Olympic silver medalist, a two-time (2011, 2013) World champion, five-time Grand Prix Final champion (2009–2013), three-time Four Continents champion (2009, 2011, 2013) and six-time U.S. national champion (2009–2014).
 They also won a bronze medal in the team event at the 2014 Winter Olympics.

 Davis and White teamed up in 1997 and they are currently the longest-lasting dance team in the United States.
 They are the first American ice dancers to win the World title, as well as the first Americans to win the Olympic title.
 At the 2006 NHK Trophy, they became the first ice dancing team to receive level fours on all their elements.

 Personal life

-White was born in the Detroit suburb of Royal Oak, Michigan, the son of Jacqui and Charlie White Sr. He attended Roeper School in Birmingham, Michigan from nursery school through high school where he played violin in the school string quartet and was involved with the student government.
+White was born in the Detroit suburb of Dearborn, Michigan, the son of Jacqui and Charlie White Sr. He attended Roeper School in Birmingham, Michigan from nursery school through high school where he played violin in the school string quartet and was involved with the student government.
 White graduated in 2005.
 He later enrolled at the University of Michigan, studying political science.
 He formerly competed as an ice hockey player and helped his team to a state championship.
 He has asthma.

 White lives in Ann Arbor, Michigan.

 In 2010, his then-girlfriend, ice dancer Tanith Belbin, retired from competition and moved to Michigan to be with him.
 Belbin and White became engaged in June 2014, and were married on April 25, 2015.
 In 2017, their son was born.